 By 1978, adult day center owners/managers saw the need to establish national standardized criteria that would allow caregivers the ability to rate and fully understand what adult day centers would provide for their loved ones.
 Thus, the National Adult Day Services Association formed in 1979.
 Since then, NADSA has made great progress in promoting the concept of adult day services as a viable community-based care option for people with disabilities within the larger constellation of long-term care services.

-NADSA is proud to partner with MetLife Mature Market Institute (MMI)1 and the Ohio State University College of Social Work2 researchers Dr. Holly Dabelko-Schoeny and Dr. Keith Anderson to present the 2010 national study.
+NADSA was proud to partner with MetLife Mature Market Institute (MMI)1 and the Ohio State University College of Social Work2 researchers Dr. Holly Dabelko-Schoeny and Dr. Keith Anderson to present the 2010 national study.
 A random sample of the 4,601 centers identified were asked to complete a survey about their current operations, staffing, services, referral sources, and participants.
 The full report is available at www.MatureMarketInstitute.com.